Alice and Olivier De Moor Chablis 'Rosette'Regular price $84.99

 - All discounts will be applied when we process your payment.
 We will confirm your new total, with discounts, when we receive your order.

 - 10% off any mixed 6 bottles, 20% off any mixed 12 bottles unless already discounted.

-- Please note, we do not process payments online.
+- Please note, we do not ship or process payments online.
 Pay when you pick up or over the phone.